Everything You Need to Know About How to Train a Puppy (or dog!)

 Timing and Consistency

 Timing is crucial when using positive reinforcement.
-Reward your puppy immediately after they perform the desired behavior, so they make a clear connection between the action and the reward.
+Reward your puppy immediately after they perform the desired behaviour, so they make a clear connection between the action and the reward.
 Consistency is equally important—use the same commands and rewards every time to avoid confusing your puppy.

 8. Building a Strong Bond: Patience and Persistence